rvshare/firebug/README.md

 version, push git commits and tags, and push the `.gem`file to [rubygems.org](https://rubygems.org).

-## Todo

-- [x] Add Rails session store support.
-- [ ] Support for serializing and unserializing classes.
-- [x] Add validation to unserializer. e.g. make sure length of string or size of array is correct.
-- [ ] Complete this readme.
-- [ ] Create documentation.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at